apache/qpid-jms/Configuration.md

 * __transport.tcpNoDelay__ default is true

 ## SSL Transport Configuration options

+The SSL Transport extends the TCP Transport and is enabled using the *amqps* URI scheme.
+Because the SSL Transport extends the functionality of the TCP based Transport all the TCP Transport options are valid on an SSL Transport URI.

+A simple SSL based client URI is shown below:

+    amqps://localhost:5673

+The complete set of SSL Transport options is listed below:

 * __transport.keyStoreLocation__  default is to read from the system property "javax.net.ssl.keyStore"
 * __transport.keyStorePassword__  default is to read from the system property "javax.net.ssl.keyStorePassword"